VAZaytsev/qosf/README.md

 1. the length of the vector is ![equation](https://latex.codecogs.com/gif.latex?2%5E%7BN_l%7D)
 1. all vector components are different and can take values in the range from 0 to ![equation](https://latex.codecogs.com/gif.latex?2%5E%7BN_v%7D)

-The number is called *special* if its binary representation is either 010101... or 101010...

 # Example
 Let us consider the vector
 ![equation](https://latex.codecogs.com/gif.latex?%5Cvec%7Bn%7D%20%3D%20%5B1%2C2%2C7%2C5%5D)